Northern Rock: Nationalisation

 On 22 February 2008, the bank was taken into state ownership as a result of two unsuccessful bids to take over the bank, neither being able to fully commit to repayment of taxpayers' money within three years.
-The bank is managed at "arm's length" by the government through UK Financial Investments.
+The bank was managed at "arm's length" by the government through UK Financial Investments.

 The bank planned to repay the government debt within three to four years, primarily by encouraging mortgage customers to take their mortgage to another lender.
 Costs were also reduced by reducing numbers of staff.
 As of 3 March 2009, the bank was repaying the loan well ahead of target, owing a net balance of only £8.9 billion of the loan which stood at £26.9 billion at the end of 2007.

 By October, customers appeared to be regaining confidence in the bank, when it emerged that there had been a surge in the number of new accounts which had been opened.
 People perceived Northern Rock as a safe place to put their money, given that it was currently government owned.
 However, there was no guarantee that if Northern Rock was to fail that the government would top-up any compensation over and above the standard £85,000 offered by the Financial Services Compensation Scheme.

 Former shareholders and hedge funds also took legal action in January 2009 to get compensation for their shares; the shareholders lost the case.
 They also lost their appeals in the British courts, but hoped to take the case to the European courts.
 However, on 8 December 2009, it was announced that the valuer Andrew Caldwell had decided that the Northern Rock shareholders should get no compensation.

 On 23 February 2009, Northern Rock announced that they would be offering £14 billion worth of new mortgages, over the next two years, as a part of their new business plan.
 This new lending was partly funded by an increase in the government loan and a reversal of previous strategy to pay the loan off as quickly as possible by actively encouraging mortgage customers to leave when their mortgage deal matured.
 The reason for this change was government policy to increase the availability of credit.
 This £14 billion was to be split into £5 billion in 2009 and £9 billion in 2010.

 Potential buyers for the bank included Virgin Money, National Australia Bank, NBNK, Santander, Blackstone, Tesco, TowerBrook, Yorkshire Building Society and Coventry Building Society.
 Former Chancellor of the Exchequer Alistair Darling had stated that he was in no "hurry" to return the bank to the private sector.

 The bank was split into two parts, assets and banking on 1 January 2010.
 On 15 June 2011, it was announced that the bank was to be sold to a single buyer in the private sector by the end of the year.
 On 22 March 2011, the bank issued its first mortgage securitisation since the 2007 recession which nearly brought the bank down.